Nutritional Needs For Growing Puppies

 Nutritional Needs for Active Puppies

-Puppies with active lifestyles, such as those participating in agility or athletic activities, have higher energy and nutritional requirements.
+Puppies with active lifestyles, such as those participating in or athletic activities, have higher energy and nutritional requirements.
 These puppies require diets that provide sufficient calories and nutrients to support their increased activity levels.
 Consulting with your veterinarian can help ensure that your active puppy receives the appropriate diet to fuel their energy needs.

 Puppies with Specific Health Issues